ShaileshSridhar2403/Sounds-Like-Data/README.md

-# Sounds-Like-Data
+# Millon-Songs-Dataset?
+Sounds-Like-Data

 Sounds Like Data?<br>
 Sounds Pretty Good.<br>

-Sounds Like Data is a project dedicated to building a robust model to predict song popularity.<br>
+Sounds Like Data is a project dedicated to building a robust model to predict song popularity.
 To carry out this task we will use several features of a song, such as audio features,user preferences, and lyrics.<br><br>

 Datasets used:<br/>